jddj137/image-twirl-ros/README.md

 "Launching a node" means calling the ROS package launch file from the command line using the `roslaunch` command.

-To start the nodes specified in a launch file, navigate to the catkin workspace and substitute the package name and filename into the following command.
+To start the nodes specified in a launch file, navigate to the catkin workspace and substitute the package name containing the file and filename into the following command.

     roslaunch [package_name] [filename].launch